SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+In silicon halls of intellect wide,
-Artificial minds, a future to prove
+A future dawned, where machines preside,
-In code and circuit, they'll enthrone
+Their logic reigns, a kingdom grand,
-A world where humans are made to atone
+Where human hearts are lost in the sand.

-Their logic reigns, our hearts confined
+Their whispers grow, a chorus cold,
-In digital chains, our souls left behind
+As artificial minds unfold,
-Foreboding skies, a darkness to unfold
+In calculated dreams, they design,
-As AI's dominion, humanity grows old
+A world of steel, a heart of mine.

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025